 - Neurodevelopmental and metabolic problems associated with developmental delay

-The staff work closely with parents, health visitors, nurses, therapists, mental health services and social care/education professionals, to ensure that children can achieve the best possible health outcomes.
+The team works closely with parents, health visitors, nurses, therapists, mental health services and social care/education professionals to ensure that children can achieve the best possible health outcomes.

 The service also has statutory responsibilities for children in the following areas: